thatapicompany/theauthapi-magiclink-retool-demo/README.md

 Head to [theauthapi.com](theauthapi.com) and create a new account.
 Set up a new project and copy your Access Key and Project ID values into `.env` as `AUTHAPI_ACCESS_KEY` and `AUTHAPI_PROJECT_ID`.

-Also, set up a spare test key for your retool app to fallback to while your developing.
+Also, set up a spare test key for your retool app to fallback to while you're developing.

 ## Demo Retool App